AldrianSL/Bellabeat-Fitness-Case-Study_Google-Data-Analytics/README.md

 ## 2. Prepare
 Data Source:
-We’ll be using Cyclistic’s historical bike trip data from 2023, which is publicly available [here]([URL lengkap](https://divvy-tripdata.s3.amazonaws.com/index.html)).
+We’ll be using Cyclistic’s historical bike trip data from 2023, which is publicly available ([Here](https://divvy-tripdata.s3.amazonaws.com/index.html)).
 The data is made available by Motivate International Inc. under this license.
 The data is stored in spreadsheets.
 There are 12 .CSV files total:

 The dataset has 18 CSV.
 The data also follow a ROCCC approach: